What can a white spiritual mutt learn from the Black church in a time of neofascist ethnic cleansing? (Advent 2 of __?)

 Laudato Si’, climate change and intersectionality: Not really somebody else’s problem

 https://www.youtube.com/watch?v=d51EtDceF38&t=106s An ongoing discussion of Pope Francis' encyclical Laudato Si' is changing the way I think about intersectionality.
 It first came up several weeks ago in a Zoom dialog on the Laudato Si' Action Platform.
-The dialog, conducted by the Springfield Dominican Sisters' action program committee, would have been held at the motherhouse. it was … Continue reading Laudato Si’, climate change and intersectionality: Not really somebody else’s problem
+The dialog, conducted by the Springfield Dominican Sisters' action program committee, would have been held at the motherhouse.
+It was … Continue reading Laudato Si’, climate change and intersectionality: Not really somebody else’s problem

 19th-century Swedes in Roger Williams’ Garden: Applying a Japanese discernment concept to a historical research project